 6 Zen Office Space Ideas

-- Affirmations.
 The moment you are stressed by a person or event, repeat a positive affirmation immediately.
 This rewires the release of stress hormones and stops the stress response.
-Research tells us that individuals who memorize affirmations have lower cortisol levels than those who do not repeat affirmations in stress times.
+Studies show that individuals, who memorize affirmations, have lower cortisol levels than those who do not repeat affirmations in stress times.
 Create your own positive short thought, “I am strong or everything happens for a reason.”

-- Gratitude at work.
-It is impossible to experience gratitude and stress simultaneously.
-The moment you are stressed say to yourself, “I am grateful for my health, I am grateful for my friends (family), I am grateful for who I am.”
-It doesn’t matter what you are grateful for we know that not only does saying this stop the stress response, long-term studies show grateful people have very happy lives.
+It is impossible to experience gratitude and stress simultaneously, therefore the moment you are stressed say to yourself, “I am grateful for my health and I am grateful for my friends (family) and I am grateful for who I am.”
+It doesn’t matter what you are grateful for we know that not only does saying this stop the stress response, but also in the long-term studies show grateful people have very happy lives.

-- Guided imagery.
 Memorize a calming peaceful place in your past where you have experienced total peace and calm; a mountain, the beach, a farm, in your garden.
 Take a deep breath and be at that place in your mind.
 You stop the stress response.
-Your blood pressure will drop, your heart rate decrease and you will be in your calm, controlled world wherever you are.

-- Refocus.
-As your stress is triggered look at a plant, picture or statue in the room and refocus.
+If you look at a plant, picture or statue in the room it can help you refocus and push any stress triggers away.
 This stops the stress response as you refocus and take deep breathes to the count of four as you are gazing into something pleasant.

-- Chew a piece of gum.
-Research shows chewing gum reduces our stress.
-As you are stressed put a piece of gum into your mouth and smile.
+Research shows that chewing gum reduces our stress so put a piece of gum into your mouth and smile.